3d-paws/3D-PAWS-Particle-FullStation/README.md

 Wind_GustDirection() - Returns wind.gust_direction

 ### Transmitting Observations and Failure Handling
-One minute observations are sent to Particle Cloud with Particle Event Name "FN".
+One minute observations are sent to Particle Cloud with Particle Event Name "FS".
 This is used by the Particle Cloud service to identify and associate webhooks for triggering.

 After transmitting an observation, software will wait for a confirmation result code from Particle Cloud.
 If the result code reports failure or we didn't have network connectivity at the time of transmission.
 The observation is appended to the Need to Send file located on the SD card at the top level and called N2SOBS.TXT.
 If the file does not exist, it is created then appended to.
 Observations in this file will later be transmitted.